symfony/symfony-docs/cookbook/session/sessions_directory.rst

 .. index::
    single: Sessions, sessions directory

-Configuring the Directory where Sessions Files are Saved
+Configuring the Directory Where Sessions Files are Saved
 ========================================================

-By default, Symfony stores the session data in files in the cache directory `"%kernel.cach_dir%/sessions"`.
+By default, Symfony stores the session data in files in the cache directory ``%kernel.cach_dir%/sessions``.
 This means that when you clear the cache, any current sessions will also be deleted.

 .. note::